cobaltcore-dev/.github/profile/README.md

 <a href="https://github.com/cobaltcore-dev"><img width="150" height="170" src="https://raw.githubusercontent.com/cobaltcore-dev/.github/main/assets/Logo_Cobalt_Core_Typo_white_background.svg"></a>

 :wave: Welcome to the official GitHub presence of CobaltCore.
 We are part of [ApeiroRA](https://apeirora.eu/content/projects/) which is an Important Project of Common European Interest - Next Generation Cloud Infrastructures and Services (IPCEI-CIS).
-CobaltCore is a reimagined and opinionated OpenStack distribution fully utilizing ApeiroRA.
+CobaltCore is an opinionated OpenStack distribution that builds upon IronCore’s foundation to support non-cloud-native workloads, offering enhanced features like a micro-frontend self-service portal, advanced scheduling, and offering enhanced features and seamless integration with other components.

 ## :globe_with_meridians: ApeiroRA?